 Your blender gasket is a hard component to clean and according to the NSF International Germ Study, it may be contaminated with Salmonella, e.
 Coli, yeast or mold.
 As a small rubber part that is generally moist, these contaminants find it easy to grow in this environment.
 Your blender gasket comes in direct contact with the food you eat and if you ingest enough of these harmful bacteria, you may become sick.

-Recommendation: Your blender should be thoroughly cleaned every time you use it.
-Read the manufacturer’s cleaning instructions to ensure you are cleaning the machine properly.
+The Rx: Your blender should be thoroughly cleaned every time you use it.
+Read the manufacturer's cleaning instructions to ensure you are cleaning the machine properly.
 If your blender components are machine washable, take them apart and run them through your dishwasher.
 However, it is important to not submerge the base of the blender in water or you may damage the electric components.